-- Strictly follow the installation instructions set forth in this manual.
-Improper installation may result in electrical shock, short circuit, leaks, fire or other damage to the equipment. - Before you install the unit, consider strong winds, typhoons and earthquakes that might affect your unit and locate it accordingly.
+- Installation must be performed by a licensed contractor, and per the instructions in the installation manual.
+Improper installation can cause water leakage, electrical shock, or fire. - ► In North America, installation must be performed in accordance with the requirement of NEC (National Electric Code) and CEC (Canadian Electric Code) by licensed and qualified personnel only. - Only contact a licensed contractor for repair or maintenance of this unit. - Only use the included accessories, parts, and specified parts for installation.
+Using non-standard parts can cause water leakage, electrical shock, fire, and can cause the unit to fail. - ► Install the unit in a solid location that can support the unit's weight.
+If the chosen location cannot support the unit's weight, or the installation is not done properly, the unit may drop and cause serious injury and/or damage. - Before you install the unit, consider strong winds, typhoons and earthquakes that might affect your unit and locate it accordingly.
 Failure to do so could cause the equipment to fail. - After installation, ensure there are no refrigerant leaks and that the unit is operating properly.
 Refrigerant is both toxic and flammable and poses a serious health and safety risk.